 Instant Pot Chicken Adobo

 Easy recipe for traditional Instant Pot Chicken Adobo made in your pressure cooker.

-- 3 lbs chicken thighs, with skin on
+- 3 lbs chicken thighs , skin on, bone in

 - 1/2 cup white vinegar